tristantudorof/capstone_project/README.md

 n_day_of_week

+Adding derived columns helps group the raw data we need into useful data to make analysis, grouping, and reporting much easier.

-Checked for missing values
+• Checked for missing values

-Removed duplicates
+• Removed duplicates

-Validated data consistency and user counts
+• Validated data consistency and user counts

+Missing data and duplicates can interfier with our analysis, causing inacurate results, so i checked and cleaned the data to ensure the data quality.

+Validating the data conssistency and user count was super important to understand how many users actualy wore the device every day.
+If someone wore the device for one day out of 30, and worked out at a very high level or possibly not have even worn the device during our time period, it could mess up our analysis and give us wrong insights.

 # Data Cleaning